bpo/cheap-secrets/README.md

 instructions: that's the main feature.
 The scripts included are in bash, but trivial enough to reimplement in a minute or two.

 A technique like this was used at an old employer of mine years ago.
+I've implemented a version of it at every bootstrapped company I've worked with since.
 It's an easy way to securely share secrets amongst a team that groks version control but would prefer to follow explicit instructions when it comes to security.

 Stovepipe Studios is moving away from this method, but it's still dead simple, dirt cheap, and far more secure than what seems to be normal for a lot of groups